pete-dnae/assay-screening-proj/docs/developer-briefing.md

 The Web App lives at /static/index.html

 Make a deployable build and commit it
+    (assumes no schema changes, and not the first ever time!)

     git checkout master # We're deploying from master right now git pull (whatever you've called your upstream github)